hardkiller2565123123/NarutoStorm2Revived/README.md

 NarutoStorm2Revived aims to preserve the game, document its internal systems, improve compatibility with modern hardware, and provide tools and resources that make research and modding more accessible for the community.

-The project is built around a simple philosophy:

-> Preserve the original experience whenever possible while providing optional enhancements for modern systems and community projects.

 ---

 # About